hotwax/oms-documentation/documents/learn-oms/business-process-models/inventorylifecycle.md

 This step ensures that the count for physical available inventory is accurately reflected at that specific location.

+In the event where a store cannot fulfill an online order allocated to them, HotWax Commerce checks the rejection reasons for the rejected orders and automatically updates ATP and Online ATP.

 Learn more about [rejection handling and its impact on inventory](https://docs.hotwax.co/documents/store-operations/orders/fulfillment/rejection).&#x20;

 When rejections happen in a warehouse, inventory is automatically updated during the daily reset.